 Climate change is expected to have significant impacts on all areas of life but could particularly affect food production and food security if practices remain unchanged.
 Some harvests have already been affected by the changing climate and studies have indicated that more failed harvests could affect food security in the future.
-However, it has not been clear how climate change could affect food availability in England specifically.
-Details have also been lacking about what can be done locally to improve food security in a changing climate.
-With a focus on the Southwest of England, this report details the adaptive productive practices, crop choices and market models which could help improve local food system resilience.
+However, details have been lacking about what can be done locally to improve food security in a changing climate.
+With a focus on Wales, this report details the adaptive productive practices, crop choices and market models which could help improve local food system resilience.

-This report is targeted for horticultural and arable food producers of various scales and for community groups in the Southwest of England who wish to work towards greater food security in the context of our changing climate.
-While animal farming could fit into a model of sustainable food production, due to the scope of this report it is not covered here in detail.
+This report is targeted for horticultural, arable and livestock producers of various scales and for community groups in Wales who wish to work towards greater food security in the context of our changing climate.
+The report does not cover housed animal farming operations.

-In the Southwest of England, crop production could be disrupted through warmer wetter winters, hotter drier summers, and more frequent extreme weather events such as heavy rainfalls and storms.
+In Wales, farming could be disrupted through warmer wetter winters, hotter drier summers, and more frequent extreme weather events such as heavy rainfalls and storms.
 Further, future climate scenarios are characterised by uncertainty, so there is a chance of any kind of weather at any time in the year.
 Climate changes are likely to bring changes to pests and diseases, some positive and others negative.

-To adapt to increased aridity in summers in Southwest England, measures are needed to conserve soil moisture and manage water appropriately so as not to deplete groundwater reserves while continuing to produce food.
+To adapt to increased aridity in summers in Wales, measures are needed to conserve soil moisture and manage water appropriately so as not to deplete groundwater reserves while continuing to produce food.
 Approaches include:

-- Rainwater capture during rainier months to reduce pressure on groundwater reserves - Better irrigation to improve efficiency - The use of mulching and intercropping to reduce soil evapotranspiration
+- Rainwater capture during rainier months to reduce pressure on groundwater reserves - Better irrigation to improve efficiency - The use of mulching and intercropping to reduce soil evapotranspiration - The incorporation of more trees to provide needed shade for animals and crops